MARKET SNAPSHOT: This Epic Stock-market Rally Will Get A Second Wind From Stellar Earnings

 Continue Reading Below

-The stock market's stupendous start to the new year could get even more interesting as the corporate earnings season kicks off in earnest next week.
+The stock market's stupendous start to the new year could get even more interesting as the corporate earnings season kicks off in earnest this week.

 There are high hopes for fourth-quarter results.